anan44/it-starts-with-clojure/materials/2-little-bit-of-repl/2-using-repl.md

 ```

 Now that we have our REPL open,
-lets try if it works with a simple form:
+let's try if it works with a simple form:

 ```clojure
 (+ 1 1)